Regressive Tax Definition

 When tariffs increase, it makes the products coming into the country more expensive.
 It is essentially an indirect tax that disproportionately hurts the poor.
 This is because those on lower incomes have to spend a higher proportion of their income on goods.
 So any increase in the price of those goods takes up a higher percentage of their incomes.

 For example, an increase in the price of monthly groceries by $100 would represent an increase of 10 percent for someone of $1,000 a month.
 Yet for someone earning $10,000 a month, it would be an increase of only 1 percent.
+Therefore, those on higher incomes pay less as a percentage of their salary than the poor, thereby making tariffs a regressive tax.

 5. Government Fees

 Whether it’s applying for a driving license, fees for local parks, or other government services – the rate is the same.
-For instance, a $30 fee for a new license is a higher percentage of someone’s income who is earning $1,500 a month, than someone earning $10,000 a month.
+For example, a $30 fee for a new license is a higher percentage of someone’s income who is earning $1,500 a month, than someone earning $10,000 a month.

 Advantages of Regressive Tax